 How I know is, killing me.

-The title “What I Know is Killing Me” is inspired by a perception, where “killing” refers to more of a mental stagnation rather than physical death.
+The title “How I Know is Killing Me” is inspired by a perception, where “killing” refers to more of a mental stagnation rather than physical death.

 Words have power, and when we mindlessly say “I know” or “I don’t know,” we might stop ourselves from learning and growing.
 It’s crucial to use words intentionally and avoid overusing phrases to retain their meaning.